 Vermont Negligence Laws

 Maybe it was a fender bender in traffic on your way to Smugglers Notch State Park.
-Or maybe you slipped on that section of the sidewalk your neighbor never shovels.
-Either way, if you’re injured and you think it was someone else’s fault, you may be asking yourself if you have a negligence claim.
+Or maybe you slipped on your neighbor's property that they never shovel.
+Either way, if you're injured and you think it was someone else's fault, you may be asking yourself if you can make a negligence claim.

 General Negligence Law

 Negligence describes a situation when someone owes a duty to another person and fails in that duty, therefore becoming liable for any resulting injuries.
 For instance, a restaurant owner who mops the slippery floor and doesn't put up a "Wet Floor" sign could be considered negligent.